StellarScript/stellarlibs/packages/functions/README.md

 ## 3. Remove Application<a name="remove-application"></a>

-To remove an existing application, use the following command:
+To remove application, use the following command:

 ```bash
 nx g @aws-nx/functions:remove <APP_NAME>